Habibmaryam/Parch-and-Posey/README.md

 **Summary of insights**
 The **total amount of sales** generated throughout 4 years by Parch and Posey.
 Poster products generated the highest sales and also had the highest price per unit of $8.12 compared to their glossy and standard products.

-# Top 10 sales_rep with the highest sales
+**Top 10 sales_rep with the highest sales**

 The sales rep who generated the highest sales throughout the four years.
 However, from the insight, Gorgienna Chisholm was assigned the most channels but still fell at number 4 out of the top 10 sales reps.
 Earlier Schleusner seems to be leading while Brandie comes at number 10.

-# Region with the highest sales
+**Region with the highest sales**

 The sales by region with the highest are **Northeast**.
 This could be as a result of the demand for their products.
 It could also be due to the efficiency of sales representatives in marketing the products.
 Midwest sales appeared to be the lowest.

-# Sales trend analysis throughout the four years
-Parch and Posey generated the highest sales in **2016** which later dropped drastically in 2017.
+**Sales trend analysis throughout the four years** Parch and Posey generated the highest sales in **2016** which later dropped drastically in 2017.
 This could be due to the minimal sales generated in January 2017 as compared to previous years.

-# Channel with the highest sales
+**Channel with the highest sales**
+The direct channel being the highest.
+This indicates that customers are more comfortable buying directly from the company and least interested in buying using Twitter.

-# Number of products sold per region
+**Number of products sold per region**
 Each region sold most of the **standard products** compared to gloss and poster.
 This could be that customers preferred the **standard product** probably due to its various uses.